Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 By the late 1760s, panniers gave way to hip pads creating a softer and more natural silhouette.
-Skirt fabric puled through slits to form a bunched drape.
-False, cork filled rumps, called bustles in the 19th century, emphasized the rear.
+Skirt fabric pulled through slits to form a bunched drape.
+False, cork-filled rumps, called bustles in the 19th century, emphasized the rear.
 Hemlines rose to display the leg above the ankle.

 Hair styles rose to great heights in the 1770s.
 Massive hairdos decorated with feathers, jeweled combs, ribbons, artificial flowers, fake birds, fruit, and other objects rose in complex structures.
 Hair could be pulled up over wire framing.
 False hair pieces added to the volume.
 Tiny hats often perched at the top of this elaborate style.

-A growing interest in a more elgalitarian society and economy reduced interest in excessive garment and hair styles.
-English fashions that reflected sobriety encouraged the style conscious to emphasize propriety and responsibility.
+A growing interest in a more egalitarian society and economy reduced interest in excessive garment and hair styles.
+English fashions that reflected sobriety encouraged the style-conscious to emphasize propriety and responsibility.
 As this new Anglomania swept Europe, more women wore the robe a la' Anglaise, a garment with a somewhat fuller bodice fitted close to the waist in front and back that featured wrist length sleeves.
 Round gowns were worn close fronted to the hem.